 Fire: As Gary Varner put it, “Fire represents many things to many people and cultures.
 It is recognized as a purifier, a destroyer and as the generative power of life, energy and change.
 It represents illumination and enlightenment, destruction and renewal, spirituality and damnation”.
 Fire is a powerful force, that humans have tamed, but if out of control, it’s a force like no other.

-Earth: Many cultures and religions believe that humans are created from earth itself.
-Now, the earth is said to hold natural healing powers, and those with troubled minds are advised to walk the earth barefoot, in order to reconnect with our roots and gain the powerful healing powers that lie beneath our feet.
+Earth: Many cultures and religions believe that humans are created from the earth itself.
+Now, the earth is said to hold natural healing powers.
+Those with troubled minds are advised to walk the earth barefoot, in order to reconnect with our roots and gain the powerful healing powers that lie beneath our feet.

 These are some of the most popular symbols of power that have been used by humans throughout history.

 As humans continue to struggle for power, it is inevitable that more symbols will emerge to represent one of humanity’s greatest desires.